 What Is An Introvert?

 Often, people who are introverts are considered to be shy, but shyness and introversion aren’t the same things (Cain, 2012).
 Shyness is the tendency to feel awkward, worried, or tense during social encounters (APA).
-But introverts are people who prefer minimally stimulating and quiet environments (Cain, 2012).
-Introverts can engage in social encounters without feeling shy or being fearful of being in such a situation.
+However introverts are people who prefer minimally stimulating and quiet environments (Cain, 2012).
+Introverts can engage in social encounters without feeling shy or fearful of being in such a situation.
 You can even be a shy extrovert.

 An introvert is someone who feels more comfortable focusing on their inner thoughts and ideas, as well as enjoying spending time with one or two people rather than a large group (WebMD).
 In short, they have an inward perspective, which means they’re less likely to seek out external stimulation (Verywell Mind).